Live Streaming vs. Podcasting: What Broadcasters Need to Know

 Once you’ve made a plan and established your goals, it is time to choose a hosting setup.
 You can either host on a dedicated podcasting platform or you can build out a site or streaming app of your own.

-We will compare these two options a little later on in this post.
+We will talk about these two options a little later on in this post.

 You’ll also need to get podcasting equipment.
-It’s possible to record a podcast on your phone, but upgrading to a microphone and a computer will make a world of difference in the quality.
+It’s possible to record a podcast on your phone, but upgrading to a microphone and a computer will make a world of difference in the audio quality and help you on your way to making it a top podcast.

 3. Record an Episode